yalmip/yalmip.github.io/_posts/2014-02-08-Worst-case-inf-norm.md

 date: 2014-02-08
 ---

-(*The robust optimization framework was improved significantly (graph models supported) right after this post was written and simplifies the code below significantly...
-A new version of this article might be posted later*)
+*The robust optimization framework was improved significantly (graph models supported) right after this post was written and simplifies the code below significantly thus making it close to obsolete in practice*
+{: .notice--info}

 I was asked by a colleague today on how to compute the worst-case \\(\infty\\)-norm of a matrix \\(A(p)\\) linearly parameterized in an uncertainty \\(p\\) constrained to a polytope.